Welcome to Year 5 LearningKey information for children, parents and carers

 Art & Design Technology

-We will understand that people make special journeys to places of significance.
+We will begin to understand that people make special journeys to places of significance.
 Our focus will be on the holy sites visited by Muslims, Christians and Buddhists.

 This half term, the children will be developing their skills in cricket (striking and fielding); tennis (net and wall games) and gymnastics.